 A: Yes.
-As resources become available, the Department of State Health Services will continue to monitor Hills Lake for mercury and other contaminants that could pose a threat to human health.
+As resources become available, the Texas Department of State Health Services will continue to monitor Lake Madisonville for mercury and other contaminants that could pose a threat to human health.

-Q: Should we stop fishing for bass and freshwater drum?
+Q: Should we stop fishing for largemouth bass?

-A: No. Recreational fishing for these species does not need to stop.
+A: No. Recreational fishing for largemouth bass does not need to stop.
 Catching and releasing larger fish or consuming smaller legal fish in amounts below those recommended by the Texas Department of State Health Services poses no health risk from mercury poisoning.